Paris School of Business

-The PSB Paris School of Business (formerly ESG Management School) is a business school in Paris and Rennes (France) offering BBA, MBA, MSc, MIM, DBA, and executive education courses in English and French.
-The school is part of Groupe ESG, a network of seven business schools in Paris with a combined alumni of 26,000.
+The Paris School of Business (PSB), formerly ESG Management School, is a business school and a grande école located in Paris and Rennes in France.
+It offers BBA, MBA, MSc, MIM, DBA, and executive education courses in English and French.

+PSB is a member of the Conférence des Grandes Écoles.
+It is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and the Association of MBAs, and it has programme accreditation from the European Foundation for Management Development for its Master in Management course.

 Presentation

-PSB Paris School of Business is the international school of Groupe ESG.
-Located in Paris and Rennes, the school provides both typical French higher education programs and offers courses entirely taught in English.
-There are more than 3000 students in the school, from Bachelor to Doctorate.
+The Paris School of Business is located in Paris and Rennes.
+It provides both typical French higher education programs and offers courses entirely taught in English.
+There are more than 3,000 students in the school, from Bachelor to Doctorate levels.

-Programmes

-BBA

-PSB Paris School of Business’ BBA is a 3-year bachelor's degree focused on management fundamentals.
-The Bachelor of Business Administration is the standard undergraduate business degree offered in the Anglo-Saxon international business world.
-The programs of the PSB Paris School of Business are internationally recognized.
-The BBA is taught entirely in English by a faculty coming from all over the world.
-Majors are: Marketing, Management, Finance & Accounting.